 As a leader in aluminum trims and extrusions, Eagle Mouldings has hundreds of extrusions readily available in stock as well as custom extrusion options.
 One of our most popular products is the slatwall track which can be found in retail stores, grocery stores, garages, building supply stores, car dealerships and many other type of commercial retail stores.

-Practical and easy to install, commercial property owners and homeowners are beginning to leverage this product to help with storage and organization.
+Slatwall installation is practical and easy, which is why commercial property owners and homeowners are beginning to leverage this product to help with storage and organization.
 With our custom finish offerings, we can work with you to design and create a slatwall track to look exactly how you want it.
 It can blend in perfectly or stand out to make a statement, the choice is entirely up to you.

 If you’re doing this on your own, here are a few common mistakes that first-timers often make that you’ll want to avoid.